 Come Get Your Honey

 I wanted to express my urge to be understood by telling stories of people I felt close to.
-A few years ago, I became friends with some of the gender non-conforming, trans*, and queer refugees and asylum seekers in Berlin.
+A few years ago, I became friends with gender-nonconforming, trans*, and queer refugees and asylum seekers in Berlin.
 I have a deep respect for people whose identities are so intricate and layered that the struggle and the power of resistance become invisible to those who have access to anything they don't: having a family, job, education, physical or mental safety, language, or wealth.

 With that deep respect, I ask, "what if photography is more listening than seeing?"
-On a meta-level, this question resists the standard narratives of both LGBTQIA+ and refugee identities, whose stories are often told under the microscope of agony either by surgically exploring their body from the »outsider gaze« or romanticizing their struggle.
-My approach is about embracing and appreciating the complexities, striving to depict individuals in their wholeness, and looking at each other "at eye-level."
-The work reflects my relationships and my impression of the stories they shared with me.
-Thus it is very subjective after all.
+On a meta-level, this question resists the standard narratives of both LGBTQIA+ and refugee identities, whose stories are often told under the microscope of agony either by surgically exploring their body from the "outsider gaze" or romanticizing the struggle.
+My approach is about embracing and appreciating the complexities, striving to depict individuals in their wholeness, and looking at each other at eye level.
+The work reflects my relationships and my impression of their stories.
+Thus, it is very subjective, after all.

 Get your copy here (shipping worldwide).